-A fantasy series by Saladin Ahmed that takes place in an Islamic-inspired fantasyland, rather than the typical Medieval European Fantasy
+A fantasy series by Saladin Ahmed that takes place in an Islamic-inspired fantasyland, the Crescent Moon Kingdoms, rather than the typical Medieval European Fantasy

 .
 Dr. Adoulla Makhslood is a ghul-hunter in the city of Dhamsawaat, accompanied by his trusty sword-wielding assistant, Raseed bas Raseed.

 While still retaining spirit of High Fantasy

 , this series plays with character and setting tropes for a unique look on a traditional quest.

 The first book, Throne of the Crescent Moon

 was released in 2012, and the follow-up The Thousand and One

 and at least one other sequel is forthcoming.

 - Badass Grandpa: Adoulla might count as one of these